SPECIAL REPORT BY CANADA’S LEADING INDEPENDENT ANALYSTS

 In the midst of the most unpredictable market in years, there is no better way to shock-proof your portfolio than with exchange-traded funds.

-Our special report, “The 4 Best ETFs for your Portfolio”, draws back the curtain on these investments and shows you how to profit–with safety.
+Our special report, “The 4 Best ETFs for Canadian Investors”, draws back the curtain on these investments and shows you how to profit–with safety.

 Best of all it’s yours FREE.
 But more about that in a minute.

 An ETF can be defined in a number of different ways, but essentially it comes down to this:

 An ETF is an investment for those who want to own equities, but don’t want to take the risk of investing in the stock market without a safety net.
 We give you a big safety net!

 Our special, easy-to-understand report, explains why ETFs are the fastest-growing investment today-and what they can do for you.

 And the report, “The 4 best ETFs for Canadian Investors” tells you which 4 exchange-traded funds to invest in right now for long-term gains.